 If you’re looking to hit the slopes on a budget, then dormitory-style accommodation is your best bet.
 First Cabin Niseko or First Cabin Niseko Pon no Yu both on the outskirts of Kutchan township, have capsule-like rooms with their own buses ferrying guests to the slopes each day.

 Although it looks close to Hokkaido’s largest city Sapporo on the map, Niseko is at least two to three hours travel from either Sapporo or more commonly Shinchitose Airport no matter which way you cut it.
-Bus options from the airport include White Liner, the Hokkaido Resort Liner, Niseko Bus or Chuo Bus.
+Bus options from the airport include the Niseko Ski Resort Shuttle Bus, White Liner, the Hokkaido Resort Liner, Niseko Bus or Chuo Bus.
 Be sure to book in advance as the buses fill up quickly.

 It’s also possible to get to Niseko by train by taking the Airport Express to Otaru and then changing to the Hakodate Main Line to Kutchan Station.
 Hirafu Station is closer to the resort, but there are no transport facilities there so you should only get off here if someone is picking you up.
 Similarly, Niseko Station is quite remote from the ski resorts.
 If alighting at Kutchan, you can either take a taxi to Hirafu for about ¥2,500 or the bus, which is approximately ¥480 to the Hirafu Welcome Center.

 |Tokyo Narita => Sapporo Chitose||Jetstar||US$35.00||Dec 06, 2023||Booking options|

 |Tokyo Narita => Sapporo Chitose||Peach||US$37.00||Mar 04, 2024||Booking options|